bookofproofs/bookofproofs.github.io/_sources/history/20th-century/nash.md

 7. Established the Nash bargaining solution and proposed a new concept of bargaining.
 8. Provided a proof that every Riemannian manifold is isometric to a Euclidean space.

 Born 13 June 1928, Bluefield, West Virginia, USA.
-Died 23 May2015, New Jersey, USA.
+Died 23 May 2015, New Jersey, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Nash/)